arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

 #.
 Make sure you have enough free disk space on your internal hard disk (or an
-   additional external hard disk) to save the latest image (highest index), which is approximately half the size of the currently occupied space on the Windows partition.
+   additional external hard disk) to save the latest image (highest index), which is approximately half the size of the currently occupied space on the main disk partition (C:\).
 #.
 Change into the directory, where you like to temporarily save the new image into.
 #.
 Export the latest image into a new Windows image file (here again, disk letter *E*),
    replacing the <HIGHEST_INDEX> with the proper number: